Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 I believe, however, that drawing enhances our ability to learn science, because drawing skills enhance our ability to learn anything.

-There is evidence to suggest that drawing can have a positive effect on learning skills in several ways.
-Here are some examples:
+Speaking from personal experience, and witnessing other artists and students, it appears that drawing can have a positive effect on learning skills in several ways:

-- Encouraging creativity: drawing can help stimulate creativity and encourage a more open-minded approach to learning, which can lead to a deeper understanding of new concepts and ideas if they are presented visually, or are recorded visually by the student;
+- Encouraging creativity: drawing can help stimulate creativity and encourage a more open-minded approach to learning.
+This usually leads to a deeper understanding of new concepts and ideas if they are presented visually, or are recorded visually by the student;

 - Improving focus and concentration: the act of drawing requires focus and concentration.
 Difficult drawing requires uninterrupted focus and really being present as you draw, which can help improve these skills through repetition;